A Comprehensive Guide for Injured New York Workers

 Returning to Work After an On-the-Job Injury

 After recovering from an injury, you may decide to return to work.
 Once your doctor clears you, either you or your representative should inform the Board and the insurance carrier of that decision.
 If you are able to perform your job duties, but in a diminished capacity, you may be paid less.
 If this is the case, you could apply to receive workers’ compensation benefits to make up the decreased wages, called a “reduced earnings” benefit.
 You may think you can perform your job duties, but upon returning to work, realize that you cannot.
 If this is the case, you may have the opportunity to reopen your workers’ comp claim to collect benefits.
 If you were injured on the job and took time off work to recover, but never filed a workers’ comp claim before returning to work, you still have two years to do so.
+Many clients that we represent at The Perecman Firm, can no longer return to work in any capacity.
+In fact, we also represent many families who lost loved ones in construction and

 workplace-related accidents.
 Our job is to be trial-ready and fight for compensation to make you and your family whole.
 Following an on-the-job injury, many injured workers fear that they will lose their home and fear that they will not be able to provide financially.
 We fight for injured workers and their families so that they can focus on their recovery and treatment and not be distracted by these fears.